Comment on the

 by the light of a slight intimation to perceive what is unseen by

-what is visible.
-(79) When, therefore, the president appears to have
+(79) When, therefore, the president appears to have spoken at

 adequately, so that his explanation has gone on felicitously and